All fishing PERMITS are WEEKLY – we do not offer day tickets

-Fantastic Carp & Coarse Fishing At Perran Springs Holiday Park
+Fantastic Carp & Coarse Fishing Holidays At Perran Springs Holiday Park

-Our three privately owned stocked coarse fishing lakes have islands and varying water depths, with features including reeds, wildflowers and water lilies.
+The lakes feature islands and varying water depths, with features including reeds, wildflowers and water lilies.
 The Lakes are for the exclusive use of Perran Springs’ residents only, by permit, available to purchase from the Reception.
 Friendly advice from Andrew is available, if needed.

 Anglers of all levels of experience will enjoy catching the variety of fish including carp (common, mirror, leather, crucian and ghost), bream, tench, perch, rudd and roach – all in abundance large and small.
 See our guest’s own Perran Springs holiday ‘Big Catch’ photos.
 Dogs / pets are not allowed in the Lake Meadow.